navvvgupta/KeyStore_Cli_Frontend/README.md

    5. signout   For Signing Out

 Commands :
    1. keytrove set               , keytrove s             For Setting any Key
-   2. keytrove get <key_Name>, keytrove g <key_name>      For Getting any Specific key
+   2. keytrove get <key_Name>    , keytrove g <key_name>  For Getting any Specific key
    3. keytrove update <keyname>  , keytrove u <keyname>   For Updating Any Key
    4. keytrove remove <keyname>  , keytrove r <keyname>   For Removing Any Key
    5. keytrove img-Upload        , keytrove k             For Uploading Any Image
    6. keytrove img-Get <key>     , keytrove g <key>       For Getting Any Image correspondence Name
    7. keytrove img-GetAll        , keytrove l             For Getting All Uploaded Images
    8. keytrove img-Delete <qkey> , keytrove l <qkey>      For deleting any Image Correspondence  Image name
+   9. keytrove list              , keytrove l             For listing all key value pairs with their ids

 Password Requirements :
     Password Must Has  Atleast 6 Character